International Committee of the Red Cross: World War I

-A year before the end of the war, the ICRC received the 1917 Nobel Peace Prize for its outstanding wartime work.
-It was the only Nobel Peace Prize awarded in the period from 1914 to 1918.
+The League was established in 1919 with Davison as its chairman.
+However, "Swiss aloofness or unilateralism was hard to overcome", and the relationship between the ICRC and the League became, and remained, a problem for years to come.
+The untimely death of Davison in 1922 after an operation will undoubtedly have had an adverse impact on the league's ability to counter what he saw as Swiss intransigence.

 In 1923, the Committee adopted a change in its policy regarding the selection of new members.
 Until then, only citizens from the city of Geneva could serve in the committee.
 This limitation was expanded to include Swiss citizens.
 As a direct consequence of World War I, an additional protocol to the Geneva Convention was adopted in 1925 which outlawed the use of suffocating or poisonous gases and biological agents as weapons.
 Four years later, the original Convention was revised and the second Geneva Convention "relative to the Treatment of Prisoners of War" was established.
 The events of World War I and the respective activities of the ICRC significantly increased the reputation and authority of the Committee among the international community and led to an extension of its competencies.

 As early as in 1934, a draft proposal for an additional convention for the protection of the civil population during an armed conflict was adopted by the International Red Cross Conference.
 Unfortunately, most governments had little interest in implementing this convention, and it was thus prevented from entering into force before the beginning of World War II.